uNople/YoutubePlaylistManager/README.md

 # What's currently implemented

+Saving api credentials to the windows credential manager (so it's not in config or anything)

-A console UI to handle getting playlist/video data and save to a Sqlite DB.
-Search works.
-No playlist updating works yet.
+A console UI to handle getting playlist/video data and save to a Sqlite DB
+- Get playlists / playlist items / videos
+- Search

+To come:
-Actual UI to come
+- Actual UI (WPF/Blazor/JS of some kind)
+- Playlist updating
+	- No permissions given for this yet
+	- No methods exist for updating playlists

 # how to run